 - In Eleven, in one of the earliest scenes, Danny and Rusty walk out of the club where they've been teaching celebrities to play poker.
 It's very surreal to see Topher Grace and Joshua Jackson get mobbed by squealing fans, while George Clooney and Brad Pitt stroll by unnoticed.

-- In Thirteen, Willy Bank pretends he shook the hand of Sinatra.
+- In Thirteen, both Reuben and Willy Bank belong to a group of old school Vegas moneymen who have shaken Sinatra's hand.
 Does this mean Ocean's 11 exists in that universe?

 - Celebrity Resemblance: Tess, played by Julia Roberts, pretends to be Julia Roberts.